HristianSarmov/ComanyLists/README.md

  - Scene Builder
  - Linux/Windows build with integrated java and other libraries with jlink

-How to get started with the application is explained in more datail in the readme file inside the project intself.
+## How to get started

+Go to the projects page in http://frostlite.blinklab.com/ and follow the instuctions.

 ## Functionality showcase: